-- Amortizable premium on taxable bonds. - Casualty and theft losses from income-producing property. - Federal estate tax on income in respect of a decedent. - Gambling losses up to the amount of gambling winnings. - Impairment-related work expenses of persons with disabilities. - Loss from other activities from Schedule K-1 (Form 1065-B), box 2. - Repayments of more than \$3,000 under a claim of right. - Unrecovered investment in an annuity.
+- Amortizable premium on taxable bonds. - Casualty and theft losses from income-producing property. - Federal estate tax on income in respect of a decedent. - Gambling losses up to the amount of gambling winnings. - Impairment-related work expenses of persons with disabilities. - Loss from other activities from Schedule K-1 (Form 1065-B), box 2. - Losses from Ponzi-type investment schemes. - Repayments of more than \$3,000 under a claim of right. - Unrecovered investment in an annuity.